Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/304_Mobile Gaming is in trouble.md

+---
+title: "Mobile Gaming is in trouble."
+---

 # Mobile Gaming is in trouble.

 **Monthly downloads and revenue for the top 10 genres are still lower than 3 years ago.**